MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/troubleshooting/index.md

     ```

 ### Why is there no data for app sessions?
-Configure your apps to collect analytics on the Lifecycle device event.
+Configure your apps to collect analytics using the Lifecycle device event listener.

 * For cross-platform apps that use Cordova, follow the iOS or Android guides, as the configurations are the same as for native apps.
 * To enable the capture of network analytic data in iOS, add the following code in your Application Delegate `application:didFinishLaunchingWithOptions` method.